prerna-grg/Image-Morphing/README.md

 g++ .cpp -o m `pkg-config --cflags --libs opencv`

-If you want to create morph for affine transformation simply enter the image name and 3:3 transformation matrix If you want to create morph for two images using tie points, then enter the file names for tie points and image names
+If you want to create morph for affine transformation simply enter the image name and 3:3 transformation matrix

+If you want to create morph for two images using tie points, then enter the file names for tie points and image names

-All the names must be entered as and when asked by terminal, initially just run ./m
+All the names must be entered as and when asked by console, initially just run ./m

 The code will output all the intermediate images now to create gif run the following command: